HerculesCRUE/ROH/docs/README.md

 **<a name="headSection1"></a>1.
 Ontological design**
 ====================================================

+Computational ontologies are a means to formally model the structure of a system, i.e., the relevant entities and relations that emerge from its observation, and which are useful to our purposes.
+An example of such a system can be a university with all its employees and their interrelationships.
+The ontology engineer analyzes relevant entities and organizes them into concepts and relations, being represented, respectively, by unary and binary predicates.
+The backbone of an ontology consists of a generalization/specialization/hierarchy of concepts, i.e., a taxonomy.

 This section is going to break down from minor to major detail the design of the ROH ontology network.
 Starting in [section 2](#headSection2) with a high level diagram, the most important entities will be shown.
 Then, the main